Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 There is no one carrier oil better than another.
 They are all different in their properties and chemical composition with different viscosities such as thick or thin.
 The thicker carrier oils are best for normal and dry skin.
-The fatty acids in the carrier oils are not made by the human body, yet the skin needs it.
+The essential fatty acid in the carrier oils are not made by the human body, yet the skin needs it.

 What are Carrier Oils Exactly?

 The oils are extracted from the fatty parts of the plant’s kernels or fruits using cold pressing.
-They are rubbed onto the skin and enter the blood stream for wellbeing.
+They are rubbed onto the skin and enter the bloodstream for wellbeing.
 They are not toxic and do not evaporate.
 They will become rancid after about a year.
 They help spread your essential oils over the skin easily.

 How to Blend Essential Oils with Carrier Oils

 Recipes will tell you the amounts of each product you will need.
 They are easy to do in little time.
 Dilution rates for adults are usually 2%.
 Be aware that for children and elders, the rates will change due to their sensitive skin at about half the rate as adults.

 For adults, if you want a small massage blend of 1-ounce of carrier oil, you would add 12 drops of essential oil, lotions unscented, or body vegetable butters.